 Hilary path and timeline: Here's when and where the storm is projected to hit California

-The NHC warned that "catastrophic and life-threatening flooding" was "likely" for both regions.
+Hilary was downgraded again early Monday, to a post-tropical cyclone.
+The system was expected to dissipate later in the day but still produce heavy rainfall, significant flooding and gusty winds across the western U.S.

-There will likely be "damaging wind gusts," especially at higher elevations, in the area, and swells along the coast, Greg Postel, a hurricane and storm specialist at the Weather Channel, told CBS News.
+More than half a year's worth of rain fell in the desert city of Palm Springs, California, CBS News correspondent Carter Evans reports.
+Mount Wilson in Angeles National Forest recorded over 8.5 inches of rain as of 7 a.m.
+PDT, the top amount reported by the National Weather Service's Los Angeles office.
+Beverly Hills recorded 4.8 inches, and downtown LA recorded nearly 3 inches.

-Hurricane watches and warnings were in effect for parts of the Baja California Peninsula, and a tropical storm warning was in place for nearly all of Southern California, from the California-Mexico border in San Diego County, to north Los Angeles County, as well as for California's Catalina Island.
+Hurricane watches and warnings had been in effect for parts of the Baja California Peninsula, and a tropical storm warning was in place for nearly all of Southern California.
+By Monday morning, all coastal warnings had been discontinued, but the National Weather Service's Weather Prediction Center said flood watches were in effect for Southern California, northwest Arizona, much of Nevada, southwest Utah, eastern Oregon, western and central Idaho and southeast Washington.
+A flood watch means flooding is possible in those areas.

-L.A.
-County officials were advising all Catalina residents and visitors to leave the island as soon as possible ahead of the storm's arrival.
+LA County officials had advising all residents and visitors on California's Catalina Island to leave as soon as possible ahead of the storm's arrival.

 Meanwhile, California Gov. Gavin Newsom issued a state of emergency Saturday for all of Southern California.